Monday, September 16, 2013

 • Commercial-only accounts (except for those related to interesting books, movies, restaurants or places to visit), or accounts by individuals that seem only to link to "special deals."
 Some of these individual accounts have perfectly-reasonable bios, but when you read the tweets, it's clear these "individuals" have nothing real to say and are only trying to sell you something.

-• Anyone pushing scams like cryptocurrency (which may some day be more legitimate but is still pretty dicey) is an instant #BlockAndMoveOn
+• Anyone pushing scams, like "I want to pay to use your photo" (which was apparently a common scam on Instagram & definitely happens on BlueSky) and the ever-popular cryptocurrency (which may some day be more legitimate but is still pretty dicey) are both instant #BlockAndMoveOn

 • Men (or women for that matter) whose profiles say something like "I'm sincere and looking for love."
 Please, there's got to be more to your life than "looking for love" (unless the account really is just a bot as that's a common bot tactic).